Prospect dolerite intrusion: Geological description

 The Prospect Intrusion is one of many Mesozoic intrusions that were dispositioned into the Sydney Basin depositional area at the conjunction of the Triassic fluvial Sydney sandstone and the lacustrine Ashfield Shale which underlies the intrusion.
+The quarry site is one the several Mesozoic intrusions positioned into the Sydney Basin sequence at the intersection of the Triassic fluvial Sydney sandstone and overlying shallow-marine Ashfield Shale.
+H.G.
+Wilshire described the Prospect quarry site as "an annular teschenite intrusion which has invaded the Triassic Wianamatta shale.
+The outer oval shaped part of the intrusion has discordant contacts and rises about 75 feet above the central part which is occupied by a sill approximately 250 feet thick and which is overlain by 20 to 70 feet of shale".

 The site is 60 m above ground level and 122 m above sea level, and is 2.4 km long and 1.4 km.
 The dolerite intrusion is a circular teschenite encroachment that has intruded the Triassic Wianamatta shale, with the intrusion's external, elliptic shaped portion featuring dissentious impinging.
 The intrusion site has a sill that is roughly 76.2 m thick and is covered by 6.09 m to 21.3 m of shale.

 The dome is called a doleritic laccolith.
 A regular laccolith's intruded material features a rather flat lower surface and a bell-shaped upper surface, where it is more like half a lens in shape.
 Though because of the descent of the volcanic material, combined with consequent surface erosion, the laccolith maintained a concave upper surface until present, due to quarrying altering its shape, owing to its description as "caldera-like".
 The intrusion has been stratified, but that depends on how its parts distinguished when it cooled down.